 - 1. Navigate to the Formulas > Yomi Software tab, and set these parameters in the Software > Configuration section: - ° Check the Minimal box to use a minimal installation, which only installs packages listed as Required. - 2.
-For each repository that you want to add, in the Software > Repositories section, click [+], and set these parameters: - ° In the Repository Name field, type a name for the repository. - ° In the Repository URL field, type the location of the repository. - 3.
+For each repository that you want to add, in the Software > Repositories section, click [+], and set these parameters: - In the Repository Name field, type a name for the repository. - ° In the Repository URL field, type the location of the repository. - 3.
 To add packages from each repository, in the Software > Packages section, click [+], and set these parameters: - In the Software > Packages field, type the names of the packages to install, or type a pattern to search for the appropriate packages.
 For example, pattern:enhanced_base glibclocale, or kernel-default. - 4.
-In the Software > Image section, set these parameters: - $^{\circ}$ In the Image URL field, type the location of the operating system ISO image to use. - ° In the Md5 field, type the MD5 hash to use to verify the ISO. - 5.
-In the SUSEConect > Config section, set these parameters: - In the Registration Code field, type the registration code for the client you are installing.
-You can obtain this code from SUSE Customer Center. - ° In the Email field, type the administrator email address to use. - In the Url field, type the address of the registration server to use.
-For example, use https://scc/suse.com, to register with SUSE Customer Center. - ° In the Version field, type the version of the product you are registering. - 6.
-For each product that you want to register, in the SUSEConnect > Products section, click [+], and set these parameters:

-- In the SUSEConnect > Packages field, type the names of the packages to install, or type a pattern to search for the appropriate packages.
-For example, pattern:enhanced_base qlibc-locale, or kernel-default.

-7. Click [Save Formula] to save your configuration.
+In the Software > Image section, set these parameters: - ° In the Image URL field, type the location of the operating system ISO image to use. - ° In the Md5 field, type the MD5 hash to use to verify the ISO. - 5.
+In the SUSEConect > Config section, set these parameters: - o In the Registration Code field, type the registration code for the client you are installing.
+You can obtain this code from SUSE Customer Center. - In the Email field, type the administrator email address to use. - ° In the Url field, type the address of the registration server to use.
+For example, use https://scc/suse.com, to register with SUSE Customer Center. - In the Version field, type the version of the product you are registering. - 6.
+For each product that you want to register, in the SUSEConnect > Products section, click [+], and set these parameters: - o In the Product field, type each product you want to register.
+For example, duct_name/1.1/x86, for version 1.1 with x86 architecture. - In the SUSEConnect > Packages field, type the names of the packages to install, or type a pattern to search for the appropriate packages.
+For example, pattern:enhanced_base glibc-locale, or kernel-default. - 7.
+Click [Save Formula] to save your configuration.